instructlab/instructlab/README.md

 This command-line interface for Labrador 🐶 (`lab`) will allow you to create models tuned with your data using the Labrador 🐶 method on your laptop or workstation.

-_`lab` currently **requires an Apple M1/M2/M3 Mac** to use.
-We anticipate future support for 🐧 Linux and other operating systems as well as for 💻 additional hardware._
+_`lab` currently **requires an 🍎 Apple M1/M2/M3 Mac** or 🐧 Linux system (tested on Fedora) to use.
+We anticipate future support for other operating systems in the future._

 ## Contents: